Happy Lunar New Year from the USC US-China Institute!

 August 21, 1969

 President Nixon visited Pakistan in July 1969.
 He met with President Yahya Khan.
 This memorandum from National Security Council staffers Lindsey Grant and Hal Saunders to Henry Kissinger addresses efforts to reach the Chinese through Pakistan.
 They passed along word from an American diplomat in Pakistan that, "The Pakistanis are working in the belief that President Nixon told President Yahya that the US wished to seek an accommodation with Communist China and would appreciate the Pakistani's passing this word to Chou En-lai and using their influence to promote this.
 Yahya is apparently debating whether to call in the Chicom Ambassador to convey the message or whether to wait until he sees Chou Enlai, probably some months hence."
 Kissinger wrote on the memo, “This is to be strictly WH matter.
 I want no discussion outside our bldg."
-(State Department, Office of the Historian)
+(State Dept. memo on Khan's conversation with Zhou Enlai, State Department, Office of the Historian)

 August 28, 1969